bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

-* Tuning stepsize (:math:`\epsilon`) and number of steps (:math:`L`) is so critically important that it can make or break your HMC implementation (see discussion in experiments below).
-You can get into all sorts of incorrect sampling behaviors if you get it wrong such as highly correlated samples to low acceptance rates.
-You got to be very careful!
+* Tuning stepsize (:math:`\epsilon`) and number of steps (:math:`L`) is so critically important that it can make or break your HMC implementation (see discussion in the experiments below).
+You can get into all sorts of incorrect sampling behaviors if you get it wrong from highly correlated samples to low acceptance rates.
+You have to be very careful!
 * Similarly, tuning the momentum hyperparameters (the standard deviation for our independent Gaussians in our case) is also very important to getting proper samples.
   If your momentum is too low, then you won't be able to explore the tails of your distribution.
   If your momentum is too high, then you'll have a very low acceptance rate.
-  To add to complexity, the momentum distribution is related to the stepsize and number of steps too.
+  To add to the complexity, the momentum distribution is related to the stepsize and number of steps too.
 In general, it's best if you can tune each dimension of the momentum distribution to fit your problem but that is typically non-trivial.
 * In general, you'll have a mix of discrete and continuous variables.
 In those cases,